hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 - script (defer)[https://www.w3schools.com/tags/att_script_defer.asp] for the pages' scripts to load them after the main script
 - build the front end servers using express so that they can be extended with additional logic but have minimal overhead now
   - they should serve up the app bundle output of web pack
-  - build one express server for all the front ends (and package it as a container) then, for each front end, base the image off the server image, build the app output into the expected location, and push that image in turn
+  - build one express server for all the front ends (and package it as a container)
+    - for each front end, base the image off the server image, build the app output into the expected location, and push that image in turn

 ### patterns